-The week’s proceedings began as Minnesota is grappling with the death of another black man during an encounter with police.
-20-year-old Daunte Wright was shot and killed by a police officer during a traffic stop in Brooklyn Center, a town about 10 miles outside of Minneapolis.
+The week’s proceedings began as Minnesota is grappling with the death of another Black man during an encounter with police.
+Twenty-year-old Daunte Wright was shot and killed by a police officer during a traffic stop in Brooklyn Center, a town about 10 miles outside of Minneapolis.

 Judge Peter Cahill denied a request from Eric Nelson, Chauvin’s defense attorney, to sequester the jury and question them about the incident.
 The jury is expected to be sequestered at the beginning of closing arguments.

 The court heard testimony from Dr. Jonathan Rich, a cardiologist from Northwestern Memorial Hospital in Chicago, who spoke on Floyd’s medical condition.